 - low-fat dairy products

-A varied diet ensures the body is getting all the nutrients it needs to stay healthy.
-People are also recommended to eat fewer calories and try to eat similar amounts of carbohydrates at each meal.
+A varied diet ensures the body receives all the nutrients it needs.
+People should also eat fewer calories and try to eat similar amounts of carbohydrates at each meal.

-Foods high in healthy polyunsaturated fats, such as fish, nuts, and vegetable oils are also highly recommended.
+Foods high in polyunsaturated fats, such as fish, nuts, and vegetable oils, are also highly beneficial for keeping down blood sugar levels.

-If making dietary changes and doing exercise are not possible or successful, weight loss can be achieved by bariatric surgery.
-This type of surgery involves reducing the size of the stomach, which helps people feel full.
+This type of surgery involves reducing the size of the stomach, which helps people feel full after eating.
 Some types of surgery also change a person's anatomy and may alter hormones that contribute to weight gain.

-New treatment options are being developed that could bring relief to even more people with diabetes.
-Working directly with a capable doctor may help people find treatment options that could put their diabetes into remission.
+Working directly with a capable doctor may help people find treatment options that could put diabetes into remission.